-This design of pot was also made in silver and pewter (see example below) except their spout ends were a single hole as opposed to perforated.
+Variations of these types of designed pot were also made in silver and pewter (see example below) except their spout ends were a single hole as opposed to perforated.

 Not to get to far off subject it is interesting to note that in many silver suckling pot designs they came with built-in filtration traps, unlike their ceramic cousins (see photos below).

 Examples of other shaped and designed pots: